kammitama5/kammitama5.github.io/_posts/2018-2-24-Saturday-February-24th.md

 - The lady steering owns the boat, and used to be a scientist!

+- The company that made the boats is in Ventura, and went out of business!
+  Her number is 122, but she thinks only about 22 were actually made.
+  Of those, she's only seen about 3, and they're mainly on the East Coast.
+  She had to put a fair amount (as much as the boat cost) into it to fix it up, redo the electrical, and it uses an electric engine, not diesel.

 ## Oh man...

 - So I actually went to this workshop that was for people who were interested